 Finalizing the Contract

 The Certified Business Broker will finalize the contract by checking that all required documents are completed and shared.
-They will also check that all required legal documents are completed so that no new liens will be placed on the business.
-Once the contract is set, the sale can close.
+They will also verify that all required legal documents are completed, ensuring that no new liens are placed on the business.
+Once the contract is finalized, the sale can be closed.

 Closing the Deal

-The Certified IT Business Broker has checked the documents, followed laws, and prepared the Buyer and Seller for the transaction and transition.
+The Certified IT Business Broker has reviewed the documents, adhered to the laws, and prepared both the Buyer and Seller for the transaction and transition.
 The construction broker will facilitate the translation so the transition is as smooth as possible.

-Once the deal is finalized and closed, the broker ensures the proceeds are appropriately distributed to the Seller.
+Once the deal is finalized and closed, the broker ensures that the proceeds are distributed appropriately to the Seller.
 They also ensure that the Buyer can access vital information such as employee records, customer contracts, and vendor details.